siyul-park/uniflow/README.md

 ## Learn More

 - [Getting Started](./docs/getting_started.md): Learn how to install the CLI, manage workflows, and run the engine.
-- [Key Concepts](./docs/key_concepts.md): Explore key concepts such as nodes, their connections, ports, packets, and more.
+- [Key Concepts](./docs/key_concepts.md): Understand essential concepts such as nodes, their connections, ports, packets, and more.
-- [Architecture](./docs/architecture.md): Understand how node specifications are loaded into the engine and how workflows are executed.
+- [Architecture](./docs/architecture.md): See how node specifications are loaded into the engine and how workflows are executed.
-- [User Extension](./docs/user_extension.md): Learn how to add nodes that provide new features and integrate them into existing services in detail.
+- [User Extension](./docs/user_extension.md): Find out how to add new nodes and seamlessly integrate them into your existing services.

 <!-- Go -->